KhushiiParmar/CODETECH-TASK1/README.md

 3. Remove Tasks: Need to declutter your list?
 No problem!
 TaskMaster allows you to remove unwanted tasks with a single click, making it easy to keep your list clean and organized.

-4.Data Persistence: Worried about losing your tasks?
+ 4. Data Persistence: Worried about losing your tasks?
 Don't be!
 TaskMaster utilizes localStorage to automatically save your tasks, so you can access them anytime, anywhere.

  ### Technologies Used
  -  **Html** :